 Avoid the Old School Dinosaur Affect!
 Some Tough-love

-- As in real life most people don’t like having fingers pointed at them either.
+- As in real life, most people don’t like having fingers pointed at them either.
 It’s an aggressive gesture and can often escalate tension, so don’t do it on camera!
-Not only can it be off-putting, it is visually distracting, and can dilute the impact of your message.
-Plus trigger your viewers mirror neurons (in an negative way)
+Not only can it be off-putting, but it is also visually distracting, and can dilute the impact of your message.
+Plus trigger your viewers mirror neurons (in a negative way)

 - “Eyebrow acting” or exaggerated facial expressions on screen just look plain ridiculous!
 You need to “pull the viewer in” with your presence.
 That means being very present, quietly alert, focused, and still (not stiff) on camera.

 The Camera Represents Your Viewer

 Remember, the viewer of your video presentations is only an arm’s length away from you on their viewing device.
 This is an intimate distance, and very different compared to if you were presenting to a live audience.
 Under the scrutiny of the camera lens, your viewer can detect every little facial nuance, twitch or eye glint.
 Their “BS” detectors will be more finely tuned.

 Remember, the viewer of your video presentation is only an arm’s length away from you on their viewing device

 Good screen presenters keep their energy levels up, but they know that presenting on video is very different from stage presenting.
 They imagine they are having a conversation with their target audience viewer one on one.
 They imagine that the video camera is their best friend, and make warm friendly eye contact with the camera.
 They convey their emotions with subtle gestures and facial expressions.
 They keep hand movements small and within the boundaries of the camera frame.